 He said, "The heating element in a dryer is like a light bulb.
-It's either on or off.
-There's no halfway.
-If there is a little heat, then the problem is not the heating element.
+It's either on or off: [F] There's no halfway.
+[F] If there is a little heat, then the problem is not the heating element.
 Have you cleaned the lint trap lately?"

 Was he kidding?
 We religiously cleaned our lint trap after every load.
-Still, I disconnected the vent pipe and looked in the line trap in the dryer door and poked around.
-She said, "I feel something soft," and kept on poking.
-Went back into the kitchen and closed the door behind me.
+Still, I disconnected the vent pipe and looked in.
+I disconnected the vent pipe and see a disconnected the vent pipe and see a disconnected the vent pipe and looked in.
+I disconnected the vent pipe and see a disconnected the vent pipe and see a disconnected the vent pipe and went back into the kitchen and closed the door behind me.

-A few minutes later, she dashed into the kitchen and slammed the door, looking like she had just walked through a giant spider web.
+A few minutes later, see she dashed into the kitchen and slammed the door, looking like she had just walked through a giant spider web.